 - Perform comparative effectiveness analyses of various complication prevention practice management guidelines

 - Perform comparative effectiveness analyses of the treatment of established DVT, PE, pneumonia, and wound infection in patients suffering multisystem trauma

 - Examine cost-data and patient-centered experiences related to the type of prophylactic measures utilized and the treatment of VTE complications including post-phlebitic syndrome and pulmonary complications associated with PE

 - Define the role of surveillance for post-injury VTE

 This study uses existing charts and medical records of the patients admitted to the Trauma and General Surgery services.
-The aim of this study is to analyze data from all patients on these services over a five year period (2013 – 2017).
-We estimate that we will accumulate 3,000 patients per year over that period of time based on the average number of admissions to the ICU's each year.
+The aim of this study is to analyze data from all patients on these services.
+We estimate that we will accumulate 3,000 patients per year based on the average number of admissions to the ICU's each year.

 For more information contact Research Manager Samantha Underwood, MS, CCRP